Gain Skills and Knowledge to Work in the Field of Counterterrorism

 Who Should Apply?

-The MPS in Homeland Security Degree - Counterterrorism option is open to candidates who hold a bachelor's degree.
+The MPS in Homeland Security Degree - Counterterrorism option, offered in partnership with the Penn State College of the Liberal Arts, Department of Political Science, is open to candidates who hold a bachelor's degree.
 It can provide federal, state, and local emergency management officials, law enforcement personnel, and members of the military, as well as employees connected with the Department of Homeland Security and other federal agencies, with the knowledge and training to more effectively respond to the threat of terrorism.
 Individuals in the private sector, including finance corporations, insurance agencies, and security consultants, may also find the program relevant and valuable to their careers.

 Penn State's Counterterrorism Curriculum